-To be awarded the National 4 Computing Science qualification, learners must pass the two core Units and the Added Value Unit.
+National 4 - To be awarded the National 4 Computing Science qualification, you must pass the two core Units and the Added Value Unit.
 There is no external exam and it is graded Pass or Fail.

-At National 5 there will be an external exam and course assessment produced by the SQA.
-The course assessment accounts for 31 % of the pupils overall mark and the exam 69 %.
+National 5 - At National 5 there will be an external exam and coursework assessment produced by the SQA.
+The coursework assessment accounts for 31 % of your overall mark and the exam is 69 %.
 Grades from A to D are awarded to successful pupils.